CLI

 export STATEGRAPH_API_BASE=https://stategraph.example.com

-Or pass it with each command:
+Or pass it with each command (the flag goes after the subcommand):

-stategraph --api-base https://stategraph.example.com user whoami
+stategraph user whoami --api-base https://stategraph.example.com

 Authentication